 We sat through part of the program, but the boys were feeling antsy so we headed out to get some hot chocolate and have an impromptu snow ball fight.
 It was good to see the boys having fun together (until they ganged up on me).
 I ran quickly into the building with the hot chocolate. 🙂

 The lady working this house helped us to understand how the French boys and the boys from other countries were treated.

 Once done here we headed back to finish listening to the girls choir.
 They did an excellent job.
 I wish I had the recording from Christmas in the Trenches.
-The one young lady did an excellent job.
+The one young lady did an excellent job singing an excellent alto.

 We also stopped at the Red Cross booth.
 Here we learned about how the soldiers received care packages.
-We could light a candle to remember those who had gone on before.
-We were also able to write a Christmas card to a Canadian soldier currently serving.
+There we could light a candle to remember those who had gone on before.
+It was great to write a Christmas card to a Canadian soldier currently serving.

 We spent some time at a home set up for the 1900’s.
 We saw a pamphlet to help people adjust to living during the war.
 It was full of practical advice.